atlanhq/argopm/README.md

-# argopm -- an Argo package manager
+# argopm -- The package manager for Argo

 This is an Argo package manager that helps you find, install and publish packages to your Argo cluster.